 - Be on the lookout for signs of fruit fly and report suspect produce to Biosecurity Tasmania on 6165 3774.

-- Do NOT move host produce from inside the Control Area to outside of the Control Area.
+- Do NOT move host produce from inside the Infected Area to outside of the Infected Area.

-- Obey all signs and use the quarantine disposal bins provided when leaving the Control Areas.
+- Obey all signs and use the quarantine disposal bins provided when leaving the Furneaux Group of Islands Control Area.

-- Dispose of host produce as normal – double-bagging is no longer required - but if you think the fruit might be infested with fruit fly, please contact Biosecurity Tasmania on the Fruit Fly Hotline immediately.
+- If you think produce might be infested with fruit fly, please contact Biosecurity Tasmania on the Fruit Fly Hotline immediately.